Ride Necessities

 Food

-Nothing is longer than the ride home after "bonking", depleting your glycogen stores.
-Most experienced cyclists can recall a few times, at the end of long rides, when they simply could not generate the strength needed to push the pedals.
-While an extra gel won't completely ward off the "bonk", it will ease the pain as you limp home.
-Clif Shot Energy Gels and Hammer Nutrition Energy Gels are individually packaged gels that easily fit in your saddle-bag.
+Nothing is longer than the ride home after "bonking," when your glycogen stores have been depleted.
+Most experienced cyclists can recall a few times, towards the end of long rides, when they simply could not generate the strength needed to push the pedals.
+While an extra gel or two won't completely ward off the "bonk," it will ease the pain as you limp home.
+Individually packaged gels, chews, and bars easily fit in your saddle-bag.
 It's always good to carry a little more food than you think you'll need.

-Endurox R4 or Recoverite waiting at the car will help kick-start your recovery.
+Having a recovery drink waiting at the car can help kick-start your recovery.

 Flat kit, multi-tool, jacket, food.
-Four essential items to take with you whether your ride is planned for 10 or 100 miles.
+Four essential items to take with you whether the ride you've got planned is 10 miles or 100 miles.
 After a bit of practice, carrying these items will be second nature and take up very little room.
-Ideally, a flat kit will fit in your saddle bag, food in one jersey pocket, jacket in another, leaving the third to store your cell phone, ID and a little $$$ for a coffee stop.
+Ideally, a flat kit will fit in your saddle bag, food in one jersey pocket, jacket in another, leaving the third to store your cell phone, ID and a little $$ for a coffee stop.
 Being prepared on the road doesn't have to weigh you down.